-- That there are sources of good outside us that positively impact on our state of being.
+- That there are sources of good outside us that positively impacts our state of being.

 Science has linked gratitude with increased satisfaction, motivation, and energy, better sleep and health, and reduced stress and sadness.
-Grateful people are much more engaged with their environment, leading to greater personal growth and self-acceptance, and stronger feelings of purpose, meaning, and specialness.
+Grateful people are much more engaged with their environment, leading to greater personal growth, self-acceptance, stronger feelings of purpose, meaning, and specialness.

 Gratitude provides catharsis for those who are dealing with strong emotions.
 Emotional stress can be extremely damaging if kept unchecked.
 Yet, a lot of us tend to push our emotional needs to the wayside in order to complete a project or make a deadline.

 The blame trap